 You may contact Barclays trading support via live chat, phone, and email.

-As mentioned earlier, Barclays is one of the most well-established companies in the UK, stemming centuries of existence.
+As mentioned earlier, Barclays is a well-established company in the UK, stemming centuries of existence.
 Although its brokerage and investment arms are more recent than that, their brand and reputation remain the same.

 Account safety is perhaps one of the highest priorities of the Barclays online trading platform and Barclays forex trading platform.
 Under the Barclays platform, users are covered by Barclays Investment Solutions Limited, a division that is regulated by the FCA.